M41ie/Tennis/README.md

 Basic front‑end tests using `miniprogram-simulate` can be executed with `npm test`.

+### Web Admin

+The repository also contains a tiny web based dashboard under `static/admin`.
+Start the API server and open `http://localhost:8000/admin/` in a browser to see basic statistics and a user search page.
+The interface is intentionally minimal but demonstrates how the REST API can be consumed from a regular web application.

 ### WeChat subscription messages

 The mini program requests message push authorization only when needed.
 The